patchamama/pwa-android-prototype/README.md

 sudo nginx -s reload
 ```

-Create the PWA application to generate the .pkg file that we will run in the Android simulator.
-To do this I will use as an example the site https://khmyznikov.com/ios-pwa-shell/ but it can be the one we are developing if there is already a public site on the internet accessible with SSL and that contains a manifest.json file necessary for it to work as a PWA application.
+Could you create the PWA application to generate the .pkg file that we will run in the Android simulator?
+To do this I will use as an example the site https://khmyznikov.com/ios-pwa-shell/.
+Still, it can be the one we are developing if there is already a public site on the internet accessible with SSL and that contains a manifest.json file necessary for it to work as a PWA application.
 Go to https://www.pwabuilder.com/reportcard?site=https://khmyznikov.com/ios-pwa-shell/ and change:

 **Host**: 10.0.2.2

 **Start URL**: /

 We can leave the other parameters as they are unless we want to enable **Location delegation** and **Google Play billing** if we want to use those features.
-Generate the package with *Download Package* and then unzip the generated file and drag the .pkg file to the simulator for installation.
+Generate the package with *Download Package*, unzip the generated file, and drag the .pkg file to the simulator for installation.

 ![](./docs/web-android-notification.png)

 *Make sure that the application to be developed is running locally (in our case at http://localhost:3000) so that some content can be displayed in the simulator.*

-In this way, the changes we make on the web, we can see them reflected directly in the android simulator.
+In this way, the changes we make on the web can be reflected directly in the Android simulator.